 Make no mistake though - this is unknown, risky territory for Samsung.
 The Samsung Galaxy Alpha is priced like a flagship phone, but it's technically out-specced by the Samsung Galaxy S5.

-Since its launch there have been a number of price drops, and you can now get the Samsung Galaxy Alpha for around £350 if you shop around.
+Since its launch there have been a number of price drops, and you can now get the Samsung Galaxy Alpha for under £350 if you shop around.
 That's quite a big drop from the £549.99 asking price it launched with.

 Really, though, this simply reframes the age-old iOS vs Android argument with none of the platform bias - what makes a premium phone premium?